Life expectancy: Africa

-Actual life expectancy in Botswana declined from 65 in 1990 to 49 in 2000 before increasing to 66 in 2011.
-In South Africa, life expectancy was 63 in 1990, 57 in 2000, and 58 in 2011.
-And in Zimbabwe, life expectancy was 60 in 1990, 43 in 2000, and 54 in 2011.

-During the last 200 years, African countries have generally not had the same improvements in mortality rates that have been enjoyed by countries in Asia, Latin America, and Europe.
+Eastern Europe

+On average, eastern Europeans tend to live shorter lives than their western counterparts.
+For example, Spaniards from Madrid can expect to live to 85, but Bulgarians from the region of Severozapaden are predicted to live just past their 73rd birthday.
+This is in large part due to poor health habits, such as heavy smoking and high alcoholism in the region, and environmental factors, such as high air pollution.

+United States

+In 2023, the life expectancy at birth was 78.4 in the United States, a 0.9 year increase from 2022.
+Although American life expectancy has been on a general increase, from 73.7 in 1980 to 78.4 in 2023.
+Compared to other industrialized countries, the United States has fallen significantly behind, with the gap between the U.S and "peer countries" increasing from 0.9 years in 1980 to 4.1 years in 2023.

+In what has been described as a "life expectancy crisis", there were a total of 14.7 million "missing Americans" from 1980 to 2023, deaths that would have been averted if it had the standard mortality rate of "wealthy nations".
+The annual number of "missing Americans" has been increasing, with 622,534 in 2019 alone.

-In the United States, African-American people have shorter life expectancies than their European-American counterparts.
+Black Americans have generally shorter life expectancies than their White American counterparts.
 For example, white Americans in 2010 are expected to live until age 78.9, but black Americans only until age 75.1.
-This 3.8-year gap, however, is the lowest it has been since 1975 at the latest.
-The greatest difference was 7.1 years in 1993.
-In contrast, Asian-American women live the longest of all ethnic groups in the United States, with a life expectancy of 85.8 years.
-The life expectancy of Hispanic-Americans is 81.2 years.
-According to the new government reports in the US, life expectancy in the country dropped again because of the rise in suicide and drug overdose rates.
-The Centers for Disease Control (CDC) found nearly 70,000 more Americans died in 2017 than in 2016, with rising rates of death among 25- to 44-year-olds.
+This 3.8-year gap, however, is the lowest it has been since 1975 at the latest, the greatest difference being 7.1 years in 1993.
+In contrast, Asian American women live the longest of all ethnic and gender groups in the United States, with a life expectancy of 85.8 years.
+The life expectancy of Hispanic Americans is 81.2 years.

+Japan

+In 2023, the life expectancy was 84.5 in Japan, 4.2 years above the OECD average, and one of the highest in the world.
+This represents a significant change from the 1960s, when Japan's life expectancy used to be among the lower G7 countries, due to high rates of cerebrovascular disease and stomach cancer.
+Since then, these rates have significantly decreased, as have the rates of coronary artery disease and other types of cancer, which were already low.
+High intake of fish and plant food with a modest intake of meat, milk, and dairy products is thought to contribute to these changes.

+In cities

 Cities also experience a wide range of life expectancy based on neighborhood breakdowns.
 This is largely due to economic clustering and poverty conditions that tend to associate based on geographic location.
 Multi-generational poverty found in struggling neighborhoods also contributes.
-In United States cities such as Cincinnati, the life expectancy gap between low income and high-income neighborhoods touches 20 years.
+In American cities such as Cincinnati, the life expectancy gap between low income and high-income neighborhoods touches 20 years.